SagarS2007/News-App/README.md

 Let's keep the world informed and empowered with the latest news!

 Credits
-The development of this News Website was carried out by [Your Name].
+The development of this News Website was carried out by [Sagar Baryekar].
 Special thanks to the creators of the News API for providing the invaluable service that makes this website possible.

 License
 The News Website is released under the MIT License.